 Finding the cheapest option is usually what many of life’s decisions are based on.
 No one wants to waste money if there’s an affordable alternative - and rightly so.
 The same probably goes for your home heating system, which is why it’s a good idea to weigh up your options.

 In the gas versus electric debate, traditionally, gas is thought to be the cheaper way of heating your home.
 When considering cost-effectiveness, however, electric heating may just come out on top.
-By electric heating, we mean individual electric units attached to the wall.
 If you need some assistance in deciding which route to go down, we’re on hand to help.

 What’s the difference between gas and electric heating?

 Gas central heating systems depend on a central boiler.
 The boiler warms the water inside of it, then distributes the heat through a network of pipes and into the radiators.
 This warms your entire home.
 Gas central heating works like a circuit - the boiler is connected to the radiators through a set of adjoining pipes, and water is distributed by a pump.
 As such, if something goes wrong with one element, like the boiler, the whole system is affected - and anyone who has used central heating can attest to the chaos that ensues!

 For electric heating, each appliance works independently, because they have been fitted with their own individual thermostats.
 So, if there’s a problem with one appliance or its power source, it won’t affect the rest of the heating in your home.
 This modular heating method also means each unit can be operated individually - the whole network doesn’t need to be switched on simply to warm one specific spot.